 This fact sheet provides seven points for organizations to remember when handling personal information.
 Updated in January 2018.

-This brochure provides an overview of the functions of our office in regards to privacy laws in Alberta.
+This brochure summarizes Alberta's privacy laws.
 Feel free to print for various meetings or events, or contact our office and we will provide you with printed copies.
-Published in June 2015.
+Updated in March 2021.

 This advisory provides ten steps for implementing PIPA, Alberta's private sector privacy law, in organizations.
 Updated in January 2018.